Skip to the content.

 And this is how a business decision overrides a creative one.
 The reluctance of a writer to revisit a past plot point is gonna be less powerful than the company’s need to create products that the majority of its customers actually want to buy.
 This, once again, proves that in the end, the market always decides.

-In fact, this could actually be the reason why they’ve been introducing six major characters who are likely to be playable in Nod-Krai: Columbina, Sandrone, Alice, Nicole, Varka and Durin.
+In fact, this could actually be the reason why they’ve been introducing five major characters who are likely to be playable in Nod-Krai: Columbina, Sandrone, Nicole, Varka and Durin.
 They probably realized that releasing too many filler or side characters like Varesa or Lauma isn’t going to be sustainable as their sales tend to be mediocre or poor even when compared to reruns of Archons or Harbingers, and the story is so far along that Hoyo doesn’t have room for another filler every patch without players feeling cheated.
-People have been sitting on years of unanswered teasers (Varka, Alice, Harbingers, Hexenzirkel), and if they didn’t start cashing in those promises now, they’d risk alienating players who’ve been waiting since the game’s launch.
+People have been sitting on years of unanswered teasers (Varka, Harbingers, Hexenzirkel), and if they didn’t start cashing in those promises now, they’d risk alienating players who’ve been waiting since the game’s launch.

 Vote with your wallet